 The answer is, it depends.
 The rates determining what Amazon ads cost are influenced by several different factors.
-Here we’ll go over the average ad spends for Amazon vendors, how you’ll be charged, and how you can be smart about getting maximum conversions from your ad spend.
+In 2019, we reported on metrics for the amounts and results for the average Amazon vendor.
+This includes how you are charged, and how you can be smart about getting maximum conversions from your ad spend.

 Amazon ads cost by the numbers